tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_activity.md

 ## Find out test details

 Identify who performs the testing on the project.
 Reach out and interact with the QA lead for the project to gather as much information as you can about how testing is done.

+{% include image_ad_right.html %}

 Find answers to the following questions:

 * Are there test cases used to run through various scenarios in the project?
 * Where are the test cases stored?